 Some patients may choose to work with their primary care provider and the Weight and Wellness Program to address weight and related conditions to help them prepare for surgery.
 However, each person is unique and BMI is not always a reliable indicator of overall health.

-• They may want one of the letters to come from a provider who you have an established and ongoing relationship with.
-This provider is usually a therapist or psychiatrist who you have regular appointments with.
+- One of the letters needs to come from a mental health provider who the patient has an established and ongoing relationship with.
+This provider is usually a therapist or psychiatrist who the patient has regular appointments with.

-• A second letter is often required from a provider who has screened you for your eligibility for surgery, but that you do not continue to see on a regular basis.
+- The second letter can come from a mental health provider who has screened the patient for eligibility and surgical readiness but that the patient does not continue to see on a regular basis.